 - Third class means you may be standing, and the tickets are very affordable.
 This is for the adventurous type, as it is not a level of train ticket that exists in western nations.

-A little bit about Sri Lankan buses
+Sri Lankan buses

 The standard bus has no air conditioning and you do not need an advance ticket purchase.
 Buses are very cheap and sometimes we took them for as little as USD$0.50 per person.
 Even though it seemed like the driver charged us whatever price he felt like, it seemed we were paying the same prices as locals.
 Buses can be between US$1-3 per person for a long ride, even between 3-6 hours.